 Marilyn Monroe Fashion Lookbooks and denim icon.
 Marilyn Monroe is one of the greatest denim Jean’s icons in fashion history; male stars before her as James Dean and Marlon Brando made denim rebellious, dangerous and sexy in the mid-50s.
 Soon Marilyn became the female version, a self-dependent woman equally sexy and rebellious

-The series of post Iconic moments in denim culture, today fashion lookbooks from the American punk rock band The Ramones.
-Their style was as basic as their music, classic black leather jacket, Converse shoes, skinny Levi 505 zip fly made first in 1967.
+The Ramones Fashion Lookbooks And Denim Icons, Their style was as necessary as their music, classic black leather jacket, Converse shoes, skinny Levi 505 zip fly made first in 1967.
 The style was completed with a rock graphic t-shirt worn as skinny as their jeans and finally Converse shoes

 Kurt Cobain fashion lookbooks and denim icon.
 Kurt Cobain was the lead singer in the punk rock inspired band Nirvana and icon of Grunge culture.
 Nirvana’s second album Nevermind is one of the bestselling rock albums of all times and sold more than 50 million copies worldwide